Financial-Times/origami-whitelabel-brand-demo/README.md

-# Origami Whitelabel Brand Demo
+# Customised Origami Components Demo

 This project demonstrates how to customise whitelabel Origami components with Sass.
 In particular how to set a custom font, typographic scale, and headings.
 This project does not show how a project should be set up or built, and should not be viewed as a project boilerlate.